CMadiope/todolist/README.md

 - delete list items

-react hooks were a major part of this project,  - useState, useContext and useReducer were use to make the project i alson had to use react-bootsrap for some styling
+react hooks were a major part of this project,  - useState, useContext and useReducer were use to make the project i also had to use react-bootsrap for some styling